UploadKit

 yarn add @uploadkitdev/next @uploadkitdev/react

-Create your file router
+Create the file router

 app/api/uploadkit/[...uploadkit]/route.ts